-I can help you will all aspects of estate planning.
+We are Estate Planning Attorneys in Vancouver, WA.
+We can help you with all aspects of estate planning.
 The most common instrument is a will.
-I can advise you on what a will can and should include and how best to draft the will to reflect your wishes.
+Our attorneys can advise you on what a will can and should include and how best to draft the will to reflect your wishes.
 This information includes appointment of your personal representatives and beneficiaries.

 Another important aspect of estate planning is an advanced health care directive.
 This document will inform your physician whether you want life-sustaining treatment (i.e., life support) if you are in a terminal condition.